Academic Policies and Regulations

 Grades of A, B, C, and D in a course taken on the Pass/Fail grading basis will be interpreted as Pass and will be entered on the student's permanent record as the grade P. The grade of P will not be computed in the student's semester or cumulative quality point averages, but a grade of P will count as part of the hours successfully completed in any semester.
 Grades of F, interpreted as Fail, will be entered on the permanent record and will enter into the computation of the grade point average.

 The student registered in a course on the Pass/Fail grading basis is required to do all the work in the course.
 Such a registration is not interpreted as an audit or a visit.
 The decision to enroll in a course Pass/Fail must be made at the time of registration.
 The final date for changing registration in a course from the Pass/Fail basis to the conventional grading basis, or from the conventional basis to the Pass/Fail basis, is the last day to drop a course.

 The Faculty of MacMurray College requires the student to be responsible for understanding and learning the material in a course.
 Students are expected to attend all classes.
 The Illinois State Assistance Commission also requires attendance as a "demonstration of academic progress toward a degree."

 Specific policies regarding attendance are set by each individual faculty member and are explained in writing in the syllabus for each course.
-Each syllabus is on file in the Registrar's Office and is available online via the My Mac.edu portal.
-These policies should be followed in the event of illness, funerals, adverse weather conditions, etc., which could cause the student to be absent.
+Each syllabus is on file in the Registrar's Office and is available online via our Moodle site (requires a MacMurray College account).
+These policies should be followed in the event of illness, funerals, adverse weather conditions, etc. which could cause the student to be absent.

-Students who are going to miss class should notify their professors of absences in advance.
-Students should then show to each faculty member written statements from physicians, lawyer, etc., where such documentation exists.
+- Students who are going to miss class should notify their professors of absences in advance.
+Students should then show each faculty member written statements from physicians, lawyers, etc., where such documentation exists.

 All students are sent reports of mid-semester and final grades.
 Reports will also be sent to parents or guardians if students give written permission.